steinjs/stein/README.md

 For more detailed instructions, please reference our [Getting Started](https://stein.js.org/docs/core/) guide.

 ## ⁉️ Why Stein?
-Stein was created to fill a niche in the SolidJS community.
 We aim to create a framework that simplifies the initial project setup and provides a rich experience for a SolidJS SPA.
-SolidStart is a great choice if you wish to use SSR, but if you prefer using an SPA, Stein is the right choice for you.
+Our core philosophy is "do one thing and do it well", and in this case we just want an experience which is close to building a SPA using just Vite, but with some extra bells and whistles to improve developer experience.
+We are not trying to compete with the current offerings in the ecosystem but rather provide an alternative with some opiniated defaults provided by us.

 ### Features:
 - A solid foundation for your SolidJS SPA